nmccready/lax_cread/content/posts/1-who-am-i.md

 #### Why Blog?

-Every season coaching parents like to have background about myself and or my recommendations for lacrosse.
+Every season caching, parents like to have background about myself and or my recommendations for lacrosse.
 Instead of sending out the same email, I decided it was time to share these things more publicly.